StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/analyzers-responders.md

 ### Configure Cortex

 To run Analyzers&Responders with Docker images, Cortex should be able have access to Internet:

-- To download public catalogs from [catalogs.download.strangebee.com](catalogs.download.strangebee.com)
+- To download public catalogs from the [catalogs official website](https://catalogs.download.strangebee.com)
 - To download Docker images from _hub.docker.com_ ([https://hub.docker.com/search?q=cortexneurons](https://hub.docker.com/search?q=cortexneurons))

 !!!
 Example ""